- Request quote

 Branding HD or SD television stations with three graphics at the same time, or adding line idents.
 The large capacity of the 8 GB store is ideal if you're using animated graphics or you want just one logo keyer to store all of the graphics for your playout area for easy maintenance.
 See who's using it.

-Try out the MultiLogo VisionWeb demo (opens in new window) – you'll see how easy it is to operate MultiLogo V132 8G from your web browser, while exploring the functionality of the product.
+Try out the MultiLogo VisionWeb GUI (opens in new window) – you'll see how easy it is to operate MultiLogo V132 8G from your web browser, while exploring the functionality of the product.
 (The primary way to set up and control MultiLogo is via the MultiLogo Control Software.)

 Got a question?